 • Portable laptop stand.
 Bringing one of these will help you set up comfortably and keep a good posture.

-• Headset with microphone.
-Vital if you will be joining any virtual meetings or calls, especially if you will be using a coworking space.
+• Earphones or noise-cancelling headphones.
+This is vital if you will be joining any virtual meetings or calls, especially if you will be using a coworking space.

 • Mouse and keyboard.
 While it’s fine to just tap away on your laptop, bringing the full complement of desk gear can make your setup more comfortable.